konelav/writeups/GoogleCTF2019-BQ/Day4.STOP.GAN.md

     \           0x00400a04      00000000       nop                         ; no operation
     [0x00400530]>

-Important things are:
+Important things to note:

   - `main` function uses 0x128 = 296 bytes of stack in total, from which:
-  - 4 bytes are used for return address `ra` (in the end it is loaded from stack and program just jamped to this address - see `lw ra, (var_124h)` and `jr ra`)
+  - 4 bytes are used for return address `ra` (in the end it is loaded from stack and program just jumps to this address - see `lw ra, (var_124h)` and `jr ra`)
   - 4 bytes are used for stack frame pointer `fp` (which also will be restored before returning from `main`)